 Changes to industry recommendations concerning lifeboats: ships are now required to carry enough lifeboats for all people aboard, lifeboat drills are obligatory, and lifeboats are inspected periodically.

-24 hour radio watch: radio communications on passenger ships to be operated 24 hours, and be equipped with a secondary power supply, so as not to miss distress calls.
+24-hour radio watch: radio communications on passenger ships to be operated around the clock, and be equipped with a secondary power supply, so as not to miss distress calls.

 Changes to ship design and retrofit to existing vessels: the double bottoms of many existing ships were extended up the sides of their hulls to give them double hulls.
 Another modification made to many ships were changes to the height of the bulkheads, to make compartments fully watertight.

-Painting of the sinking by Willy Stöwer, public domain, via Wikimedia Commons
+Image credits: Painting of the sinking by Willy Stöwer, public domain, via Wikimedia Commons.